Tandemz/tandemz.io/src/pages/landing-international.md

     coming_soon: false
     image_alt: Deux personnes qui discutent
     is_beta: false
-  - title: Review and choose who you want to invite to participate
+  - title: Choose who you want to meet
-    content: Once you've reviewed an applicant's answer and decided to meet them, the platform will automatically take care of scheduling them and sending them reminders, so that you can focus on preparing your study content!
+    content: Once you've reviewed and validated an applicant's answer, the platform will automatically take care of scheduling them and sending them reminders, so that you can focus on preparing your study content!
     image: "/images/Payment.svg"
     actions: []
     coming_soon: false